JPG to PDF for printing: order, margins, and size

 Will the PDF print at the right size?

 Printing depends on your printer dialog.
 If the image doesn’t fill the page, try “Fit to page” or adjust scaling.
+Open the converted output and compare the pages most likely to drift—tables, slide layouts, page breaks, or image-heavy sections—before you rely on it.

 Can I convert multiple JPGs into one PDF?